Federal Student Aid (FAFSA)

 Types of Federal Aid

-The Federal Pell Grant is money which does not require repayment and is awarded to undergraduate students who have not yet earned a bachelor’s or a professional degree.
+The Federal Pell Grant is available to eligible undergraduate students who demonstrate financial need and who have not yet earned a bachelor’s or a professional degree.

 Direct Subsidized Loans